Pandorelli/civ-ipriot-smiley/knowledge_and_evidence.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

 > In smiley.py, an example of a class variable is WHITE = (255, 255, 255) and an example of an instance variable is self.sense_hat = SenseHat().
-The class variable is defined within the class but outside any method, whereas the instance variable is defined within a method of a class and is unique to the instance of that class.
+The class variable is defined outside any method within the class, making it a shared variable across all instances of the class, whereas the instance variable is defined within a method of a class and is unique to the instance of that class.
 >

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class: